Blog

 • Help with facilitating social activities

+Personal assistants may also help seniors arrange maintenance for their home, property, and vehicle.
 Identifying housekeeping and lifestyle needs and arranging appointments may be included in an assistant’s duties.
 This helps seniors maintain independence and comfort.

-Take Charge of Your At-Home Care
+Take Charge of Your In-Home Care

 Related Posts